 - Reaction catalyzed by DNA polymerase (polymerase δ in eukaryotes, DNA polymerase III in prokaryotes)

-- Filling the gaps: During primer removal, DNA polymerase fills the gaps with deoxynucleotides complementary to the parent strand until the free ends meet.
+Filling the gaps: During primer removal, DNA polymerase fills the gaps with deoxynucleotides complementary to the parent strand until the free ends meet.

 - The lagging strand becomes shorter with each process of DNA replication.

-Endogenous sources of DNA errors
+Endogenous sources of DNA damage